Skylark0924/Rofunc/examples/robolab/README.rst

 Robolab
 -----------------------------

-The following are examples of kinematics and dynamics APIs in RoboLab.
+The following examples show the use of the Robolab API.